UTSA-ICS/devstack-101/Step 1 - OpenStack - Install & setup devstack.rst

       		- “Instance Name” : <Any meaningful name>
       		- “Flavor” : m1.medium
       		- “Instance Boot Source” : Boot From Snapshot
-      		- “Image Name” : devstack-juno
-	Now click on “Launch”
+      		- “Image Name” : devstack-juno OR devstack-master Now click on “Launch”
 	Click on the instance name and check the 'Log' to see when the VM login screen appears